hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 If you use [Poiyomi Toon UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard):

-- Set the "UV Channel" to UV1, UV2, or UV3.
+- Set the "UV Channel" to UV1, UV2, or UV3, so that it matches the "Discard UV" setting of your material.
 - Use the checkbox grid.
 The UI is built to closely mirror Poiyomi Toon UV Tile Discard.
-- Keep the "UV Channel" to UV1.
 - Keep the "Existing UV Data" to *Do Not Clear*.
   - If you are experiencing issues caused by an existing UV channel, change the UV channel, or set "Existing UV Data" to *Set to Zero*.